leohoc/spark-dynamodb-audience/README.md

 The DynamoDB input data used in this project was generated using the instructions contained in [spark-dynamodb-example](https://github.com/leohoc/spark-dynamodb-example).

-3. the application file will be generated in build/libs/PopulateCovid19Citations-1.0.jar.

 ##### Spark App #1: Counting the words in the COVID-19 citations titles

 The Covid19CitationsWordCount application will count the number of times each word was used in the COVID-19 citations titles and store the result in a DynamoDB table.